vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Value And Reference Types.md

 ## Value and reference types

 This is a short overview of value and reference behaviour.
-This description does not go over other topics like boxing, heap and stack memory, tuples, etc.
+This description does not go over other topics like boxing, heap and stack memory, or tuples.

 ### Value types
 `bool`, `char`, `float` and other [floating-point numeric types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types), `int` and other [integral numeric types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types), and `struct` types are value types.